in-c0/COMP9417-Machine-Learning-and-Data-Mining/README.md

 You know that the chosen error function is good if minimizing it leads to better performance (i.e. fewer wrong predictions, higher accuracy, lower test error).
 Choosing the best error function is often a matter of trial and error.
 For example, MSE (Mean Squared Error) is sensitive to big errors.
 MAE (Mean Absolute Error) treats all errors equally. and Cross-entropy encourages confident classification, but may overfit if data is noisy.

+We want to minimize a loss function, so we use calculus to:

+- Take its derivative, and
+- Find where it’s zero (analytical solution) or Use the gradient (partial derivatives) to step downhill (gradient descent)

+If we're using MSE, it's a smooth, convex, differentiable function.
+A squared function is convex; a sum of convex funcions is also convex, so the whole loss function is convex.
+Meaning anywhere the slope is zero is the global minimum.
+Thus, it is guaranteed that taking partial derivatives of MSE and setting it to zero will give us clues about the value of a and b at the global minimum.

+If we're using MAE, the absolute value makes it non-differentiable at 0, so we can't solve it anlaytically, but we can use gradient-based methods which we will cover later.

 ### Step 2: Fitting a Model